A significant number of small businesses in the UK do not take full advantage of HMRC-approved...

-There are many benefits to the Seed Enterprise Investment Scheme (SEIS) both for individual investors and for start-up trading companies looking to raise finance.
+There are many benefits to withdrawal SEIS relief.
+It applies to both individual investors and start-up trading companies looking to raise finance.

 The rules are also subject to change and this is where your SEIS tax specialist really earns his stripes.